 Caddis Women’s Breathable Stockingfoot Chest Wader

 If you’re truly in the market for a budget set of waders, the women’s stockingfoot model from Caddis is a good option.
-Plus, they have a nice amount of options for different sizes depending on what you need.
+Plus, they have a great choice of options for different sizes depending on what you need.

-These waders are more of polyester material, but still breathable and warm.
-You’re going to be missing some of the features like the fleece-lined pockets and the internal pocket for valuables, but you still have a large external pocket for what you need!
+These waders are more of polyester material but still breathable and warm.
+The downside is that these do not have all the nice features, such as the fleece-lined pockets and the internal pocket for valuables.
+However, you still have a large external pocket for what you need!

 The sizes range from small to 2XL.
 Within these sizes, you have “queen” sizes for a bit larger women and “short stout” waders for shorter and larger women!
 These are wonderful options if they’re needed.

-The best aspect of these waders is that they’re a teal blue and very reasonably priced option for those ladies not wanting to spend too much!
+The best aspect of these waders is that they’re a teal blue and a very reasonably priced option for those ladies who do not want to spend too much!

 Final Thoughts

-With the development of women specific waders, you can add some of your own taste and style to your time on the water.
-Thankfully, more and more companies are beginning to produce their own women’s waders so the options are growing!
+With the development of women-specific waders, you can add your own taste and style to your time on the water.
+Thankfully, more and more companies are beginning to produce their own women’s waders, so the options are growing!
 Don’t feel the need to purchase poor-fitting men’s or unisex waders anymore!

-For more in-depth information on waders, please check out my article on How to choose the right fly fishing waders here!
+For more in-depth information on waders, please check out my article on choosing the right fly fishing waders, which will help narrow down the options to meet your needs.